 The final four of the Stanley Cup Playoffs is truly a tournament of champions.

-For the second time in the history of the League, the final four teams standing in the playoffs are the past four champions.
-The Los Angeles Kings (2012), Boston Bruins (2011), Chicago Blackhawks (2010) and Pittsburgh Penguins (2009) are the remaining teams in 2013.
+For only the second time in the history of the League, the final four teams standing in the playoffs are the past four champions.
+The Los Angeles Kings (2012), the Boston Bruins (2011), the Chicago Blackhawks (2010) and the Pittsburgh Penguins (2009) are the remaining teams in 2013.

-The fifth-seeded Kings will play the top-seeded Blackhawks in the Western Conference Final.
-Coincidentally, the Blackhawks booked their passage to the conference final with a Game 7 overtime victory Wednesday against the Detroit Red Wings, who won the Stanley Cup in 2008.
-Brent Seabrook scored the series-clinching goal for Chicago, who rallied from 3-1 down in the best-of-7 series.
+The fourth-seeded Kings will play the top-seeded Blackhawks in the Western Conference Final.
+Coincidentally, the Hawks booked their passage to the conference final with a Game 7 overtime victory on Wednesday against the Detroit Red Wings, who won the crown in 2008.
+Brent Seabrook scored the series-clinching goal as Chicago rallied from a 3-1 series deficit.

-In fact, both Western finalists needed all seven games to subdue their second-round foes.
+In fact, both teams needed all seven games to subdue their second-round foes.

-The Western Conference Final opens Saturday at United Center in Chicago (5 p.m.
+The Western Conference Final opens Saturday afternoon in Chicago (5 p.m.
 ET, NBCSN, TSN, RDS).

-Both Eastern finalists took five games in the second round to advance.
+Both teams took just five games in the second round to advance.
 Each will have had at least a week off between games by the time the Eastern Conference Final begins.

-In the Penguins' first two championship runs in 1991 and 1992, they met the Bruins at this stage of the playoffs each time.
+In their first two championship runs in 1990 and 1991, the Penguins met the Bruins at this stage of the playoffs each time.

-The other time the champions from the previous four seasons played on the final-four stage was 1945.
-That season, the Montreal Canadiens (1944 champions) played the Toronto Maple Leafs (1942), and the Red Wings (1943) played the Bruins (1941).
-Toronto and Detroit advanced to the Cup Final, with Toronto winning 2-1 in Game 7.
+The only other time that the champions from the previous four seasons played on the final-four stage was 1945.
+That season, the Montreal Canadiens (1944 champions) played the Toronto Maple Leafs (1942), while the Red Wings (1943) played the Bruins (1941).
+Toronto and Detroit advanced to the Cup Final with Toronto winning a 2-1 decision in Game 7.